digital-asset/docs.daml.com/docs/2.10.0/docs/query/pqs-user-guide.rst

 Problem 1: An application's Flyway conflicts with PQS's Flyway
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An application built around data that PQS exports from the ledger may also manage its own database migrations via Flyway (embedded, command-line, or other supported means).
-An example of such a scenario is the creation of application specific indexes over the ``payload`` column of the ``__contracts_*`` tables.
+An application making use of the PQS datastore may also manage its own database migrations via Flyway - either embedded, command-line, or other supported means.
+An example of such a scenario is the creation of application specific indexes.

 With default settings, the application's Flyway produces an error similar to the one seen below because its view of available/valid migrations is different from PQS's: